-mendments Australian accounting tandards - ale or contribution f Assets etween an avestor and s Associate r Joint denture ncome of Not- for-Profit Entities AASB 2014-10 amends AASB 10 Consolidated Financial Statements and AASB 128 to address an inconsistency between the requirements in AASB 10 and those in AASB 128 (August 2011), in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
-The amendments require: (a) A full gain or loss to be recognised when a transaction involves a business (whether it is housed in a subsidiary or not) (b) A partial gain or loss to be recognised when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
+AASB 2014- 10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an AASB 2014-10 amends AASB 10 Consolidated Financial Statements and AASB 128 to address an inconsistency between the requirements in AASB 10 and those in AASB 128 (August 2011), in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+The amendments require: (a) A full gain or loss to be recognised when a transaction involves a business (whether it is housed in a subsidiary or Investor and its Associate or Joint Venture not) (b) A partial gain or loss to be recognised when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
 Effective for periods commencing 1 January 2022.
 This amendment is not anticipated to significantly impact the Union.
-AASB 1058 and AASB 2016-8 Amendments to Australian for-Profit This amendment is not anticipated to significantly impact the Union. for-Profit Union. for-Profit AASB 1058 and AASB 2016-8 Amendments to Australian Accounting Standards - Australian Implementation Guidance for Not-for-Profit Entities will defer income recognition in some circumstances for NFP entities, particularly where there is a performance obligation or any other liability.
+AASB 1058 Income of Not- for-Profit Entities AASB 1058 and AASB 2016-8 Amendments to Australian Accounting Standards - Australian Implementation Guidance for Not-for-Profit Entities will defer income recognition in some circumstances for NFP entities, particularly where there is a performance obligation or any other liability.
 In addition, certain components in an arrangement, such as donations, may be separated from other types of income and recognised immediately.
 The Standard also expands the circumstances in which NFP entities are required to recognise income for goods and services received for consideration that is significantly less than the fair value of the asset principally to enable the entity to further its objectives (discounted goods and services), including for example, peppercorn leases.
 AASB 1004 Contributions is also amended, with many of its requirements being revised and relocated AASB 1058.
 The scope of AASB 1004 is effectively limited to address issues specific to government entities and contributions by owners in a public sector entity context.
 AASB 1058 will be effective for annual periods beginning on or after 1 January 2019.
 Early application is permitted, provided AASB 15 Revenue from Contracts with Customers is applied on or before the date of initial application.
 The Union is currently assessing the impact of AASB 1058.